Sacramento Digs Gardening logo

 I also make and freeze my own vegetable stock, but added some chicken broth and a half-cup of white wine to fill out the liquid needed.
 And since this was going to be dinner, I cooked a bit of chopped bacon first, then used the fat to brown the onion and leeks.
 The bacon became the final garnish for a delicious warm meal.

-The soup cooks pretty quickly – less an hour, after all the peeling and chopping is done.
+The soup cooks fairly quickly – less an hour, after all the peeling and chopping is done.
 I used my immersion blender to smooth it all out, but leave it chunky if you like, or maybe blend just half of it.

 The bacon, incidentally, is optional, as is just about everything in this recipe.
 However, I highly recommend a sprinkle of Aleppo crushed red pepper – or any crushed red pepper – as part of the garnish.
 It gives the soup a delightful pop of heat, and heat is what we all need these chilly days!